pcarleton/draft-carleton-workload-authz-grant/draft-carleton-workload-authz-grant.md

 Where each Platform has its own issuer identifier, the issuer identifier alone identifies the Platform and nothing further in this section applies.
 Where several Platforms share one issuer identifier, a claim in the assertion tells them apart.
 Existing issuers use different claims for this, so this document does not fix the claim's name: the Platform registration includes the claim and the value it carries for that Platform, and the Authorization Server applies both when matching an assertion ({{issuer-keys}}).
 An assertion that lacks the named claim, or carries another value, does not match that registration.

-It is RECOMMENDED that a new issuer shared by several Platforms use the `tenant` claim ({{IDJAG, Section 3.1}}) in order to simplify interoperability.
+It is RECOMMENDED that deployments use dedicated issuers for partitions.
+If that's not possible, it is RECOMMENDED to use the `tenant` claim ({{IDJAG, Section 3.1}}) in order to simplify interoperability.

 How an Authorization Server determines whether a Platform needs a differentiating claim, and which, is left to be discovered out of band of this specification.